Phuket Land Conversion for Property Buyers: What You Need to Know

-If you’re considering buying land or a villa in Phuket, you’ll quickly run into unfamiliar terms like rai, ngan, and square wah.
-These traditional Thai land measurements can be confusing for foreign buyers, especially when you’re used to square metres or acres.
+If you’re considering buying land or wish to buy a villa in Phuket, you’ll quickly run into unfamiliar terms like rai, ngan, and square wah.
+These traditional Thai land measurements can be confusing, especially if you’re used to square metres or acres.

 Unit | Square Metres | Square Wah | Notes |